 The Houston Methodist Summer Undergraduate Research Internship (HM SURI) offers a nationally competitive 10-week summer internship program at the Houston Methodist Research Institute that provides undergraduate students with the opportunity to enrich their professional development and receive exposure to translational research.
 Each intern is assigned to a specific area or project within an ongoing project.
 Brown Foundation HM SURI interns are guaranteed 25% of the internship slots annually.
 The summer culminates in a scientific poster presentation where interns showcase their summer research project to Houston Methodist’s leading scientists, students and staff.

-The MSC Brown-Smith Honors UK Leadership Trip was launched in July, 2023 with 3 Brown Scholar student leaders, MSC leaders and incoming Brown Scholars.
-Students spent 20 days in Edinburgh, Scotland, York, and London, England visiting famous sites including: Tower of London, Oxford, Blenheim, London Bridge, Albert and Victoria Museum, Kensington Palace, York Minster, North Yorkshire Moors, Castle Howard, Fountains Abbey, Whitby Abbey, Natural History Museum, town markets and castles.
+The MSC Brown-Smith Honors UK Leadership Trip was launched in July, 2023 with 3 Brown Scholar student leaders, 3 MSC leaders and incoming Brown Scholars.
+Students spent 20 days in York and London, England visiting famous sites including: Tower of London, Oxford, Blenheim, London Bridge, Albert and Victoria Museum, Kensington Palace, York Minster, North Yorkshire Moors, Castle Howard, Fountains Abbey, Whitby Abbey, Natural History Museum, town markets and castles.
 Additionally, students received leadership lessons throughout the trip with the goal of (i) facilitating academic success; (ii) enabling future leadership positions at the MSC and other A&M organizations; and (iii) learning about research opportunities.
 By journey’s end, close bonds and lasting friendships were formed between students, Brown Scholar and MSC leaders.

 The Brown Foundation awards graduate scholarships to the School of Engineering Medicine (EnMed) and has the right to have 15 Brown Scholars matriculate to EnMed annually.
 The Brown Foundation recruits and prepares high school students for Spring interviews with the EnMed Interview Committee for admission to EnMed using the E2EnMed EAP pathway.